The tax year commences on 1 January and ends on 31 December.

 Statute of limitations

 For unintentional errors (e.g. calculation errors) committed by the taxpayer in its tax filing, the statute of limitation is three years and extended to five years if the amount of tax underpaid is CNY 100,000 or more.
-For transfer pricing adjustments, the statute of limitation is ten years.
+For special tax adjustments, such as transfer pricing adjustments, adjustments under CFC rules, adjustments under the general anti-avoidance rules, the statute of limitation is ten years.
 There is no statute of limitation for tax evasion, refusal to pay tax, or defrauding of tax payment.

 Recent focus of Chinese tax authorities

 Since 2009, the Chinese tax authorities have strengthened their tax administration on transfer pricing and income derived by non-TREs.
-The State Administration of Taxation (SAT) has released a number of tax circulars addressing the tax administration of transfer pricing, foreign contractors and service providers, WHT on passive income, etc.
+The STA has released a number of tax circulars addressing the tax administration of transfer pricing, foreign contractors and service providers, WHT on passive income, etc.